MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 When you update your Azure Database for PostgreSQL flexible server instance in scaling scenarios, we create a new copy of your server (VM) with the updated configuration.
 We synchronize it with your current one, and switch to the new copy with a 30-second interruption.
 Then we retire the old server.
 The process occurs all at no extra cost to you.

 This process allows for seamless updates while minimizing downtime and ensuring cost-efficiency.
-This scaling process is triggered when changes are made to the storage and compute tiers.
-This feature is only available on non-HA servers and is enabled in all Azure regions. *No customer action is required* to use this capability.
+This scaling process is triggered when changes are made to the storage and compute tiers. *No customer action is required* to use this capability.

 For read replica configured servers, scaling operations must follow a specific sequence to ensure data consistency and minimize downtime.
 For details about that sequence, refer to [scaling with read replicas](./concepts-read-replicas.md#scale).